What Is Purple In Spanish And Best Ways To Say It?

-Do you know what is purple in Spanish?
+Do you know what is purple in spanish?
 Purple is more than just a colour; it has many powerful meanings.
 The word comes from the Greek word Porphyra.
-Read this article to find out more about what is purple in Spanish.
+Read this article to find out more about the colour purple in Spanish.

 What Is Purple In Spanish?